ajvincent/ts-morph-structures/docs/guides/StructureClasses.md

 Some of the structure classes have constructors to initialize required fields.

-## Cloning a structure

-If you have an existing structure and know its equivalent structure class, you can call the static `clone()` method of the class to get an instance of the class.
-This is true even if the structure is _not_ an existing structure class instance.

 ## Accessing type structures from existing structures

 Generally speaking, where you have a single type field: